Premier Appraisals, Inc. can help you remove your Private Mortgage Insurance

-A 20% down payment is typically accepted when getting a mortgage.
-The lender's risk is usually only the remainder between the home value and the amount remaining on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and natural value changes in the event a borrower is unable to pay.
+It's generally understood that a 20% down payment is the standard when purchasing a home.
+The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% supplies a nice cushion against the expenses of foreclosure, reselling the home, and natural value changes in the event a purchaser doesn't pay.

-The market was accepting down payments as low as 10, 5 and often 0 percent during the mortgage boom of the last decade.
+Lenders were taking down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
 How does a lender handle the additional risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI guards the lender if a borrower is unable to pay on the loan and the value of the house is lower than what is owed on the loan.
+The answer is Private Mortgage Insurance or PMI.
+PMI covers the lender in the event a borrower doesn't pay on the loan and the worth of the house is less than what is owed on the loan.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and oftentimes isn't even tax deductible, PMI can be costly to a borrower.
-Separate from a piggyback loan where the lender absorbs all the losses, PMI is lucrative for the lender because they obtain the money, and they receive payment if the borrower is unable to pay.
+PMI is costly to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and oftentimes isn't even tax deductible.
+Opposite from a piggyback loan where the lender absorbs all the losses, PMI is money-making for the lender because they acquire the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-The law promises that, upon request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
-So, smart home owners can get off the hook ahead of time.
+The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+The law stipulates that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.
+So, smart home owners can get off the hook sooner than expected.

-It can take countless years to get to the point where the principal is just 20% of the initial amount borrowed, so it's necessary to know how your home has grown in value.
-After all, every bit of appreciation you've achieved over time counts towards removing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be adopting the national trends and/or your home might have acquired equity before things simmered down, so even when nationwide trends indicate declining home values, you should understand that real estate is local.
+Because it can take many years to get to the point where the principal is just 20% of the initial amount of the loan, it's essential to know how your home has appreciated in value.
+After all, all of the appreciation you've obtained over the years counts towards abolishing PMI.
+So what's the reason for paying it after the balance of your loan has dropped below the 80% mark?
+Despite the fact that nationwide trends indicate plummeting home values, understand that real estate is local.
+Your neighborhood might not be following the national trends and/or your home may have secured equity before things cooled off.

-The difficult thing for many home owners to know is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can certainly help.
-As appraisers, it's our job to recognize the market dynamics of our area.
+The toughest thing for many homeowners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can surely help.
+As appraisers, it's our job to know the market dynamics of our area.
 At Premier Appraisals, Inc., we know when property values have risen or declined.
-We're masters at determining value trends in Nesconset, Suffolk County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will most often cancel the PMI with little effort.
-At which time, the home owner can enjoy the savings from that point on.
+We're masters at analyzing value trends in Nesconset, Suffolk County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will most often drop the PMI with little effort.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: